gustavo-alberto/MicroManipulatorStepper/README.md

 ### ⚙ Electronics

 The electronics is designed in **KiCAD** and only commonly available modules (Motordrivers, MCU board) are used and connected by a simple PCB.
 No SMD soldering is required to populate the board to make the build extra accassible.

-Depending on the winding resistance of your motors the device should be powered by **5V-6V** to keep current and heating to a reasonable level.
+For usual winding resistance of your motors the device should be powered by $${\color{lightgreen} 5V-6V }$$ to keep current and heating to a reasonable level.

 <div style="display: flex; gap: 5%;">
   <img src="images/Kicad-Board.jpg" alt="Image 1" style="flex: 1; object-fit: contain; height: 10vw;">